willdeberry/stelligent-u/08-cloudwatch-logs/README.md

 - What are the minimum and maximum retention times?

+  > 1 day and never delete

 - Instead of keeping data in CW Logs forever, can you do anything else with them?
 What might a useful lifecycle for logs look like?

+  > Could run metrics or insights off of the logs.
+30 day log rotation would be useful to have enough data but not keep things forever.

 ## Lesson 8.2: CloudWatch Logs with CloudTrail events